What To Know About Septic System Backups

 What causes this to happen?

-- Tree roots: the causes of a septic system backup are pretty much the same as what causes sewer line problems.
+- Tree roots: the causes of a septic system backups are pretty much the same as what causes sewer line problems.
 Tree roots from underground get into the cracks in the pipes and continue to grow causing an obstruction.

 - Foreign objects in the system: there may have been non-flushable items passed through the system that got stuck like feminine hygiene products, baby wipes, diapers, or etc.